YehoanatnEzra/color-naming-evolution/README.md

     \]
 - **Human Benchmark:**
   - Integrate crowdsourced English color-labeling data (participants labeled hundreds of CIELAB swatches) as a real-world lexicon to benchmark simulated results.

+## Cognitive Environments

+Unlike the original paper’s uniform sampling, we model five **artificial perceptual environments** with distinct color distributions to test how context shapes category systems:

+1. **Uniform**
+   - Flat sampling over the full CIELAB gamut.
+2. **Beach**
+   - Emphasizes sandy yellows and ocean blues (e.g., C∗a clustered around warm, light hues).
+3. **Forest**
+   - Dense greens and browns dominate the distribution (mimicking foliage).
+4. **Urban**
+   - Centers on grays, neutrals, and occasional bright accents (street signs, buildings).
+5. **Sunset**
+   - Skews toward warm reds, oranges, and purples (twilight sky palette).

+Each environment defines a different \(P(U)\) for the IB decoder, allowing us to see how environmental structure drives the evolution of distinct lexica.

+---

+## Crowdsourced Human Benchmark

+…
+(keep the rest as before)

 ---